 • 5 ton, which cools more than 2,000 square feet

-Other factors that can impact air conditioner size are:
+Other things that can influence air conditioner size are:

-• The weather in Genoa.
+• The climate in Genoa.

 • Ductwork quality and age.

-• If your home has more sun or shade.
+• If your home gets more sun or shade.

-• Insulation quality and thickness.
+• Insulation quality and depth.

-• How many people are in your household.
+• How many people are in your family.

 SEER Ratings

-When you’re installing a new air conditioner, it’s important to be aware:
+When you’re installing a new air conditioner, it’s essential to realize:

-• Old air conditioners are classified around 8-9 SEER.
+• Dated air conditioners are rated around 8-9 SEER.

 • New air conditioners start at 13 SEER.
-Ones installed in the southwest and southeast must be a minimum of 14 SEER due to U.S. Department of Energy requirements.
+Ones installed in the southwest and southeast must be no less than 14 SEER due to U.S. Department of Energy mandates.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.